Nannerpuss/timer/README.md

     Always on Top: Keeps the timer window always on top of other windows.

-You'll need to add your own sound file that plays when the timer reaches 0.

-Name the sound file alert.mp3 and place it in the sounds directory.
+You can change the sound that plays by dropping a different sound file in the sound folder and renaming it alert.mp3